Types of Life Insurance Policies. How to Choose Wisely.

 There are two basic types of life insurance term life insurance and permanent life insurance.

-In this post, we will help you make sense of the two different life insurance types and to help you decide which is best for you and how to best protect your loved ones.
+This blog post helps you make sense of the different life insurance types and to help you choose which is best for you and how to best protect your loved ones.

 Life insurance can be broken down into two different types of policies.

 There are pros and cons to each type of policy which we will explain more below.
-Knowing the difference between each type can help make sure you choose the best type for your individual situation.
+Knowing the difference between each type of policy can help make sure you choose the best plan for your individual situation.

 |Term Life (Temporary)||Whole Life (Permanent)||Universal Life (Permanent)|